rxshil09/DAO_launcher_kit/README.md

 # `Dao Launcher Kit`
-Welcome to the Dao Launcher Kit Platform
+Welcome to  our Dao Launcher Kit Platform - DAOVerse.
+Here you can create and deploy your very own DAO on ICP.

 ## Running the project locally